 Domestic rooster (Gallus gallus domesticus)

-The Zoo is home to one rooster, Jerry, who came to the Zoo in 2011, can be seen during many of our Education programs as well as during our summer Stage Show.
+The Zoo is home to one rooster, Jerry, born in 2010.
+Jerry, who came to the Zoo in 2011, can be seen during many of our Education programs as well as during our summer Stage Show.

 Status in the wild